-In the almost 30 years that the modern-day Ottawa Senators have existed, they have yet to have a player inducted into the Hockey Hockey Hall of Fame.
+In the 30 years that the modern-day Ottawa Senators have existed, they have yet to have a player inducted into the Hockey Hockey Hall of Fame.
 While many fantastic players have donned the Centurian, none have been deemed worthy of entry into those hallowed halls.

 One can, however, make the case that a certain Senators legend deserves his spot in the Hall of Fame.
 Daniel Alfredsson, the most iconic player in franchise history, has the stats to back his claim.
 His lengthy NHL career, from his rookie season in 1995-96 to his twilight in 2013-14, is full of accomplishments that warrant punching a ticket to hockey immortality.